davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

   On embedded PowerPC systems, assume that the startup module is called sim-crt0.o and that the standard C libraries are libsim.a and libc.a.
-This is the default for powerpc-*-eabisim configurations.
+This is the default for :samp:`powerpc-*-eabisim` configurations.

 .. option:: -mmvme